The psychology of colour is the study of hues and how our brain perceives them, and how this affects human behaviour.

 The colour of nature symbolises harmony, growth, balance, peace and compassion.

-It is known to have great healing power – it can regulate blood pressure, soothe the nervous system, relax the heart and calm the whole emotional and physical body.
+It is known to have great healing power.
+Green can regulate blood pressure, soothe the nervous system, relax the heart and calm the whole emotional and physical body.

 Soft greens are great to use in spaces of relaxation and calmness, however, be careful when selecting a dark green.
 Although dark green is said to attract wealth, it can appear very dull and unattractive.

-That said, dark moody greens can look beautiful in the right setting and a jade green paired with gold can have an absolutely stunning effect.
+That said, dark moody greens can look beautiful in the right setting.
+For example, jade green paired with gold can have an absolutely stunning effect.

-Teal is a deep blue-green colour and gets its name from a common teal duck which has a stripe around its eyes.
+Teal is a deep blue-green colour.
+It gets its name from a common teal duck which has a stripe around its eyes.

 Used appropriately, this colour can create a space that is both stimulating yet relaxing.
 Combine teal with coral and white, navy, browns and metallics.